mattdistefano/accessibility-training/readme.md

 ## What is accessibility?

-Accessibility in the digital realm can refer to a couple related, but distinct concepts.
-First, it can refer to how well people with disabilities can access a digital property (in our case, web sites or apps).
-Second, it can refer to the overall practice or discipline of designing and developing *for* accessibility.
+Accessibility in the digital realm refers to how well people with disabilities can access a digital property (in our case, web sites or apps).
+It can also refer to the overall practice or discipline of designing and developing *for* accessibility.

 ## How people with disabilities interact with sites/apps?